Adventures of a CODA: Child Of Deaf Adults

 Hello!
 That's my photo on the cover of my memoir titled, "Adventures of a CODA, Child of Deaf Adults."
 I am Just two years old and totally unaware of the exciting life I am destined to live as a Hearing Child of Deaf Adults.

 From the moment I was born, I faced a challenging communication barrier.
-While I could hear and speak, my parents were Deaf and communicated silently using sign language.
-All CODAS face that same predicament, but not all of them react in the same way.
-Over the years, a number of CODA memoirs have been published, and each is one-of-a-kind.
-However, I believe the story of my life as a CODA is strikingly different from all the other CODA literature online and in bookstores.
-Let me tell you why my memoir is unique.
+While I could hear and speak, my parents were Deaf and communicated silently using a signed language.
+All CODAS face that same predicament, but not all of us react in the same way.
+Over the years, a number of CODA memoirs have been published.
+Each is unique and is one-of-a-kind.

 My recorded adventures begin at my birth in 1933 and span eighty-three years to 2016.
-To my knowledge, there is no other CODA book existing that can give you that perspective.
-I take you way back in time to identify with me, and draw you into my experiences.
+I take you way back in time to identify with me and to relive my moments with me.

 Ruth A. Reppert